-The net proceeds from this offering will be approximately \$ million or million if the underwriters exercise their option to purchase additional shares in full, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use the net proceeds from this offering, together with our existing cash on hand, to fund clinical development of our KPI-121 program, including preparation of NDA submissions for KPI-121 1.0% and KPI-121 0.25%, to prepare for commercialization of KPI-121 1.0% and KPI-121 0.25%, including establishment of a focused, specialty sales force, to support the manufacture of a commercial supply of KPI-121, and to fund other early stage pipeline development programs and for working capital and other general corporate purposes.
+We estimate that the net proceeds from this offering will be approximately \$80.7 million, or \$93.3 million if the underwriters exercise their option to purchase additional shares in full, based on the initial public offering price of \$15.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

+We intend to use the net proceeds from this offering to fund clinical development of our KPI-121 product candidates, including preparation of NDA submissions for KPI-121 1.0% and KPI-121 0.25%, to prepare for commercialization of KPI-121 1.0% and KPI-121 0.25%, to support the manufacture of a commercial supply of KPI-121 product candidates and to fund early stage pipeline development programs and for working capital and other general corporate purposes.
 See "Use of Proceeds."